 I am always drawn to the romantic view of the first Thanksgiving.
 Not sure this is fully accurate, but the story informs, nonetheless.

-Another group of Native-American Indians saw the settlers struggling to adjust to their new surroundings and ended up helping them learn to adapt and survive in their new environment.
+Another group of Native-American Indians saw the settlers struggling to adjust to their new surroundings and ended up helping them learn to adapt and survive in their unfamiliar environment.

 I am sure there were those on both sides who feared their respective differences, but somehow, they collectively managed to figure it out and respect one another.